bo0mero0/Datum/README.md

 # **Datum - Object-relational mapping in Rails**

-Datum connects database tables to their perspective classes.
-The library is provide within a base class and contains methods for writing and fetching of data.
-Methods allows for data mapping between classes, existing tables for retrieving of data between different table through associations.
+Use Datum to connects database tables to their respective classes.
+The library is provided within a base class that require zero configuration.
+The many methods allow for mapping between classes and existing tables through associations.

 ## **Features and Examples**